Early Childhood Consultation & Outreach

 - Training is also offered to help providers gain new skills and knowledge about best practices in their field.

 Referrals for an individual child depend on written consent and involvement of the parent(s) or primary caregiver.
-Download a consent form at the bottom of this page and mail to Chris Rudd at PO Box 376, Machias, ME 04654.
+Download a consent form at the bottom of this page and fax or mail to Julie Redding (see contact info below).

 When to Request Early Childhood Consultation Services: